This is most recent syllabus. Your final syllabus will be given during your first day of class

 This course will explore the process of transforming sensory impressions, individual feelings, personal experiences, and factual information into engaging and effective works of creative fiction and non-fiction.
-You will read from a cross-section of Italian authors dealing with a wide range of topics and issues.
-You will also generate your own writing through a series of exercises designed to help the writer tap into new levels of awareness and creative energy.
-Class time will be devoted to discussing and analyzing assigned readings, and to the exploration of writing strategies and techniques.
-You will also be involved in a series of ‘literary walks’ aiming at enhancing your ability to gather information from the exploration of Italian natural and urban landscapes.
+Students will read from a cross-section of Italian authors dealing with a wide range of topics and issues.
+They will also generate their own writing through a series of exercises designed to help the writer tap into new levels of awareness and creative energy.
+Class time will be devoted to a discussion and analysis of the assigned readings, and to the exploration of writing strategies and techniques.
+Students will also be involved in a series of ‘literary walks’ aimed at enhancing their ability to gather information from the exploration of Italian natural and urban landscapes.

-You will be required to produce seven compositions of two to three pages.
-By the end of the semester, you will also complete individual or collective projects that will be published in a literary anthology.
+Students will be required to produce seven compositions of two to three pages.
+By the end of the semester, they will also complete a special project that will be published in a literary anthology together with some of the seven compositions written throughout the semester.
 The course includes a workshop with Mario Pirovano, an internationally acclaimed performer and writer.
 Pirovano is also the English translator of Dario Fo, the most recent Italian winner of the Nobel Prize in Literature.

 Course Objectives / Learning Outcomes

-- To acquaint you with the voices and visions of Italian writers of 19th, 20th, and 21st century.
+- Become acquainted with the voices and visions of relevant Italian writers of the 19th, 20th, and 21st centuries;

-- To explore the main peculiarities of literary genres such as the novel, the short story, the historic nonfiction, the investigative journalism, the newspaper and magazine article.
+- Explore the main peculiarities of literary genres such as the novel, the short story, the historic nonfiction, the investigative journalism, the newspaper and magazine article;

-- To explore the writing process in general and personal strategies for generating effective work.
+- Explore the writing process in general and personal strategies for generating effective work;

-- To review the mechanics of writing and hone editorial and proof-reading skills.
+- Review the mechanics of writing and hone editorial and proof-reading skills;

-- To learn how to effectively present their work in a public setting
+- Learn how to effectively present their work in a public setting.

 Previous Student Literary Anthologies